Joacoruarte/splitewise-2/README.md

 - [✅] Add people to group when creating group
 - [✅] Group admin
 - [✅] Copy group link
-- [♻️] Invite people to group
+- [✅] Invite people to group
   - [✅] Send group invite notification to people
-  - [♻️] Add people to group when accepting invite
+  - [✅] Add people to group when accepting invite
-  - [ ] People can reject invite and the admin can re invite them
+  - [✅] People can reject invite and the admin can re invite them
-  - [ ] People can leave group
+  - [✅] People can be removed from group by admin
-  - [ ] People can be removed from group by admin
+  - [✅] People can leave group
-- [💡] Upload group photo
+- [♻️] Upload group photo

 ## 🧑 User Tasks